smartcatdev/our-team-showcase-free/readme.txt

 == Changelog ==

+= 4.1.1 =
+1. fix bug with error when saving posts
+2. fix php error for un-install

 = 4.1.0 =
 1. Added a new field for additional social network
 2. Shortcode now supports multiple groups